Sierra Leone - Country Commercial Guide

 Distribution and Sales Channels

-In Sierra Leone, goods are distributed from the manufacturer through wholesalers to retailers, though some manufacturers and wholesalers do sell directly to retailers.
-Generally, wholesalers import goods in bulk from the manufacturers, clear the goods through customs and transport them to their stores, from where they then distribute to the retail market.
-Some wholesalers operate both as a wholesale and as a retail operation with chains of small shops serving as retail outlets including supermarkets.
+In Sierra Leone, goods are distributed from the manufacturer through wholesalers to retailers, though some manufacturers do sell directly to retailers and some wholesalers sell directly to consumers.
+Generally, wholesalers import goods in bulk from the manufacturers, clear them through customs, and transport them to their stores or storage facilities, from which they distribute to the retail market.
+Some wholesalers operate both as wholesale and retail, with chains of small shops serving as retail outlets, including supermarkets.
+There are some local and national distribution and courier companies which provide delivery and logistics services.

 Using an Agent or Distributor

-Extreme caution must be exercised when hiring the services of a local business to serve as a partner, agent, or distributor in selling U.S. goods or providing U.S. services to local retailers or consumers.
+Caution must be exercised when hiring the services of a local business to serve as a partner, agent, or distributor in selling U.S. goods or providing U.S. services to local retailers or consumers.
 A legal representative is recommended to observe the country’s legal and regulatory requirements and to ensure the partner, agent, or distributor is reliable and has the resources to perform the service.
-The U.S. Embassy’s Commercial and Economic Section and the American Business Council are good points of contact with the local business community.
-Also, Embassy Freetown is a Partner Post providing a range of fee-based services to help U.S. companies identify and evaluate suitable partners, agents, or distributors in the country.
-The Gold Key Service or International Partner Search are services that can assist U.S. businesses to identify legitimate prospects to serve as local as partners, agents, or distributors.
+U.S. Embassy Freetown is a Partner Post providing fee-based services to help U.S. companies identify and evaluate suitable partners, agents, or distributors in the country.
+The Gold Key Service or International Partner Search can assist U.S. businesses in identifying legitimate prospects to serve as local partners, agents, or distributors.

 Establishing an Office